Blog reader Diem Le recently returned from a trip to Hamilton Island and is keen to share her holiday experiences with others.

 We stayed in a two bedroom two bathroom apartment on the North end of the island with use of a buggy for our stay.

-This was the quieter end but only 5 mins from the main area.
+This was the quieter end but only five minutes from the main area.
 We had a ground floor apartment with a lawn so that was great for my son.

 The Island Layout